-Photography and Multimedia will continue to provide employee headshots free of charge. \Video and multimedia projects (such as slideshows) created by Photography and Multimedia must be approved by the Chief Communications Officer.
+Photography and Multimedia will continue to provide employee headshots free of charge.
+Video and multimedia projects (such as slideshows) created by Photography and Multimedia must be approved by the director of University Communications.
 The primary focus is on marketing and recruitment videos.
 If the department cannot assist you with your project, it will do everything possible to connect you with other resources.
-Video or multimedia projects created outside of University Strategic Communication, and intended for an external audience, should be reviewed and approved by the Chief Communications Officer before being shared with external audiences through direct viewing, websites, social media or other means.
+Video or multimedia projects created outside of University Communications, and intended for an external audience, should be reviewed and approved by the Director of University Communications before being shared with external audiences through direct viewing, websites, social media or other means.

-Videos intended for use on the USI website or public distribution should be sent to University Strategic Communication to be loaded first to the Universities YouTube or Vimeo channel
+Videos intended for use on the USI website or public distribution should be sent to University Communications to be loaded first to the Universities YouTube or Vimeo channel